 Joe Rogan is at times prophetic and shockingly wise, and at others, “a f—ing moron (his words).”
-Like many other people, I follow a crap ton of YouTube channels, and yesterday – one of my favorites (a channel called After Skool) featured a commentary snippet from Joe’s podcast I felt was worth some meditation today.
+Like many other people, I follow a crap ton of YouTube channels, and yesterday – one of my favorites (a channel called After Skool) featured a commentary snippet, from Joe’s podcast, that I felt was worth some meditation today.

-I thought this was an interesting opener for this rant, and I totally can see all of the sides of this one (which I think is a privilege of exposure).
+I thought this was an interesting opener for this rant, and I can totally understand all of the sides of this one (which I think is a privilege of exposure).

-I will start by saying that I mildly agree with him on this, but I can’t entirely because of a few reasons.
+I will start by saying that I mildly agree with him on this, but I can’t entirely get with it because of a few reasons…

 I do believe in systemic things.
-I’m a Black dude in the United States, and my people have our history here, but also – just life.
-It really does seem like the rich get richer while the poor get poorer in the modern U.S. So, while I would never directly blame the figurative guy in the clean car, I also kinda’ feel like we have a bit of a class system here (which he didn’t create, but he’s definitely a part of).
-Also – bluntly – people should just stay out of other people’s pockets!
-Don’t let the other person’s bank account determine ANYTHING about YOUR happiness!
-This point alone could be a whole other post.
+I mean… I’m a Black dude in the United States, and my people have our history here… But also – just “Life”.
+It really does seem like the rich get richer while the poor get poorer in the modern U.S. So, while I would never directly blame the figurative “guy in the clean car”, I also kinda’ feel like we have a bit of a class system here (which he didn’t create, but he’s definitely a part of).
+Oh, and – bluntly – people should just stay out of other people’s pockets!
+Don’t let the other person’s bank account determine ANYTHING about YOUR happiness (this point alone could be a whole other post)!

 I agree with him on this to an extent.
-I hate to be a downer on this one, but I don’t see everyone working jobs they enjoy – but not because those roles aren’t available or able to be created, but due to everyone not being a self-starter.
+I hate to be a downer on this one, but I don’t see everyone working jobs they enjoy.
+Not because those roles aren’t available or able to be created, but due to everyone not being a self-starter.
 Everyone doesn’t have the motivation to pursue what they want.
 Sad, but true.

 If society is ever (peacefully) restructured at this point, that would be exciting – but I’m not holding my breath.
 I ultimately want people to contribute without it needing to be a side-hustle.
 Some things should just be enjoyed (profit or not), and I worry many of us have forgotten that aspect of life.
 There are things that are valuable monetarily-speaking, and other things that are valuable for your soul and satisfaction.